Updated on 04/24/2023

 9. You often feel insecure in the relationship

 Insecurity in relationships can cause one partner to want to do everything in their power to be needed by the other.
 It can also be a result of an uneven relationship.
 If you’re not connecting or communicating, it can be easy to feel insecure.
 When your partner’s constantly insecure, it can breed feelings of resentment and distrust.

 10. Your communication isn’t great

 Good communication is essential to any healthy relationship.
-If you’ve gotten into the habit of barely talking, or worse, not listening to each other, it’s easy to see how your relationship got off track.
+If you’ve gotten into the habit of barely talking, or worse, not listening to each other or displaying unrequited love, it’s easy to see how your relationship got off track.
 Make a conscious effort to set aside time to talk about your day.
 Maybe you need to turn off the TV in the evening or take an after-dinner walk together.

 What Causes a One-Sided Relationship?